Can Orbital-Selective N\'eel Transitions Survive Strong Nonlocal Electronic Correlations?

-To complete the story, we also perform both, DMFT and \mbox{D-TRILEX} calculations for a non-zero value of the Hund's coupling ${J=U/6}$.
-As expected from the results of Ref.~\onlinecite{PhysRevLett.129.096404}, in this case the OSNT transforms into a usual N\'eel transition that occurs simultaneously for both orbitals.
+To complete the story, we also perform AFM (two-sublattice) DMFT calculations for ${J=0}$.
+In this case, in the weak coupling regime, the N\'eel transition occurs first for the narrow orbital (${T=0.023}$, ${U=1.2}$, red ``$\boldsymbol{\times}$'' marker in Fig.~\ref{fig:D-TRILEX}) and at larger values of the interaction - for the wide orbital (${T=0.105}$, ${U=3.6}$, blue ``$\boldsymbol{+}$'' marker in Fig.~\ref{fig:D-TRILEX}).
+The two N\'eel temperatures coincide at ${T=0.029}$ and ${U=2.4}$.
+Interestingly, we observe that at small values of the interaction DMFT underestimates the transition temperature, and the crossing point ${T_{N_1}=T_{N_2}}$ is shifted to smaller temperature and larger $U$ compared to the \mbox{D-TRILEX} result.
+At larger interaction $U$ DMFT strongly overestimates the transition temperature.
+In addition, we perform both, DMFT and \mbox{D-TRILEX} calculations for a non-zero value of the Hund's coupling ${J=U/6}$.
+As expected from Ref.~\onlinecite{PhysRevLett.129.096404}, in this case the OSNT transforms into an ordinary N\'eel transition that occurs simultaneously for both orbitals.
 The corresponding N\'eel temperatures are shown in Fig.~\ref{fig:D-TRILEX} for ${U=1.2}$ and ${U=2.4}$ by black ``$\blacktriangle$'' (\mbox{D-TRILEX}) and black ``$\boldsymbol{\times}$'' (DMFT) markers.
 We find that at both interaction strengths DMFT predicts higher N\'eel temperatures compared to \mbox{D-TRILEX}, which is consistent with single-orbital calculations~\cite{PhysRevX.11.011058, PhysRevLett.129.107202, PhD_Vandelli}.